 When an action returns failure the authentication process stops and the user is redirected back to the client or service provider with an error code of access denined.

 An action may decide that it requires more user action before it can grant access.
-There are three groups of Completions that may occur.
+There are four groups of Completions that may occur.

 The action decided that the user needs to authenticate using another factor.
 It is up to the authenticator to decide why, but it could be that the user has opted into a second factor or for other reasons.